MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/behaviors.md

 ---
-title: Investigate behaviors with advanced hunting (Preview) | Microsoft Defender for Cloud Apps
+title: Investigate behaviors with advanced hunting | Microsoft Defender for Cloud Apps
-description: Learn how to investigate Microsoft Defender for Cloud App behaviors with Microsoft 365 Defender advanced hunting. ms.date: 08/20/2023 ms.topic: conceptual
+description: Learn how to investigate Microsoft Defender for Cloud App behaviors with Microsoft 365 Defender advanced hunting. ms.date: 09/07/2023 ms.topic: conceptual
+#CustomerIntent: As a Defender for Cloud Apps customer, I want to understand how behaviors work so that I can investigate more effectively.
 ---

 # Investigate behaviors with advanced hunting (Preview)